wp-plugins/photo-gallery/readme.txt

 1. Log in to the administrator panel.
 1. Go to Plugins Add > New > Upload.
-1. Click `Choose file` (`Browse`) and select the downloaded zip file.
+1. Click `Choose file` (`Browse`) and select the downloaded zip file of the gallery.
 *For Mac Users*
-*Go to your Downloads folder and locate the folder with the plugin.
+*Go to your Downloads folder and locate the folder with the gallery plugin.
 Right-click on the folder and select Compress.
 Now you have a newly created .zip file which can be installed as described here.*
 1. Click `Install Now` button.
-1. Click `Activate Plugin` button for activating the plugin.
+1. Click `Activate Plugin` button for activating the gallery plugin.

 If any problem occurs, please contact us at  [info@web-dorado.com](mailto:info@web-dorado.com).